geophile/marcel/README.md

 ```

 This command installs marcel for the current user.
 To install for the entire system,
 use `sudo python3 -m pip install --prefix ...` instead.
-(The value of the `prefix` flag should
+(The value of the `--prefix` flag should
 be something like `/usr/local`.)

 Marcel depends on [dill](https://pypi.org/project/dill/).
 This package